 Another study found that playing pink noise while people slept prolonged a portion of sleep known as slow-wave sleep, which has been linked to our brain’s memory function.
-After a night sleeping in a room with pink noise playing, subjects remembered 22 word pairings versus just 13 after a night with no pink noise.
+After a night of sleeping in a room with pink noise playing, subjects remembered 22-word pairings versus just 13 after a night with no pink noise.
 Memory-boosting indeed.
 And it doesn’t just help with sleep quality and memory.
 Pink noise was also found to boost concentration when played in offices.

 So there you have it.
 Instead of queuing up your air conditioner unit before bed, try listening to gentle rain, flowing water, or something similar.
 It's just as relaxing (if not more so) and will keep you asleep throughout the night.
 Once you wake up, the concentration and memory benefits will abound.
 Try downloading a sleep app that has both pink and white noise options.

 Light sleepers gravitate towards white noise because it masks the sounds that might wake you up throughout the night.
 If you have especially sensitive hearing, however, white noise might be too harsh for you.
 With that in mind, the gentler sounds of pink noise are a perfect alternative.
 "Pink noise sounds more balanced and is more soothing to the human ear," Ursula Kominski, a brand manager for fans at Helen of Troy, told Real Simple.

 Other Noise Colors

 Believe it or not, there is an entire spectrum of noise colors out there.
 According to WebMD, the others include: